 In October 2008, we entered into a \$19.5 million credit facility with California Bank & Trust ("CB&T").
-This credit facility provided for a two-year revolving line of credit with borrowings of up to \$12.0 million and a \$7.5 million 48-month term note.
+This credit facility provided for a two-year revolving line of credit with borrowings of up to \$12.0 million and a 48-month term note in the original principal amount of \$7.5 million.
 In September 2010, we entered into a modification agreement with CB&T to extend the expiration date of our revolving line of credit to October 1, 2012.
-We repaid in full all principal and interest payments under the term note in September 2012; the term note did not contain any early termination fees or prepayment penalties.
+We repaid in full all principal and accrued interest under the term note in September 2012.
+The term note did not contain any early termination fees or prepayment penalties.

 In September 2012, we entered into a second modification agreement with CB&T to extend the expiration date of our revolving line of credit to October 1, 2014.
-Interest on borrowed amounts under the revolving line of credit are payable monthly at a rate equal to the current stated prime rate (3.25% at March 31, 2014) up to the current stated prime rate plus 0.25%, depending on aggregate deposit balances maintained at the bank in relation to the total loan commitment under the credit facility.
-We are obligated to pay an unused line fee of 0.25% per annum applied to the average unused portion of the revolving line of credit during the preceding month.
-The revolving line of credit does not contain early termination fees and is secured by substantially all of our assets.
+In September 2014, we entered into a modification agreement with CB&T to extend the expiration date of our revolving line of credit to December 1, 2014.
+In November 2014, we entered into another modification agreement with CB&T to extend the expiration date of our revolving line of credit to March 1, 2015.
+In February 2015, we entered into another modification agreement with CB&T to extend the expiration date of our revolving line of credit to October 1, 2016 and modified certain financial and other covenants.
+Interest on borrowed amounts under the revolving line of credit is payable monthly at a rate equal to the current stated prime rate (3.25% at March 31, 2015) plus 0.25%, depending on aggregate deposit balances maintained at CB&T in relation to the total loan commitment under the credit facility.
+We are obligated to pay an unused line fee of 0.15% per annum applied to the average unused portion of the revolving line of credit during the preceding month.
+The revolving line of credit does not contain any early termination fees and is secured by substantially all of our assets.

-As of March 31, 2014 and March 31, 2013, no amounts were outstanding under the revolving line of credit.
-Availability under this line of credit may be reduced or otherwise limited as a result of our obligations to comply with certain financial and other covenants.
+As of March 31, 2015 and 2014, no amounts were outstanding under the credit facility with CB&T. Availability under this line of credit may be reduced or otherwise limited as a result of our obligations to comply with certain financial and other covenants.
+As of March 31, 2015 and 2014, we were in compliance with all such financial covenants.

-In connection with our credit facility and loan agreement with CB&T, we are also required to comply with certain quarterly financial covenants.
-These include achieving ratios for working capital and debt service, as well as maintaining a level of profitability, all of which are further defined in the agreement.
-As of March 31, 2014, we were in compliance with all such financial covenants.
 We cannot assure you that we will not violate one or more covenants in the future.
-If we were to be in violation of certain covenants under this agreement, our lender could choose to accelerate payment on all outstanding loan balances and pursue its security interest in our assets.
+If we were to be in violation of certain covenants under this agreement, our lender could decline to extend further credit to us, or choose to accelerate payment on all outstanding loan balances, if any, and pursue its security interest in our assets.
 In this event, we cannot assure you that we would be able to quickly obtain equivalent or suitable replacement financing on acceptable terms, on a timely basis, or at all.
 If we were not able to secure alternative sources of financing, such acceleration could have a material adverse impact on our business and financial condition.